CoryG89/BigEvent/docs/javascript.md

 a good solid foundation, the actual [ECMAScript Spec][ecmascript-5] is long, but is actually rather readable if you're feeling up to it.

 Core Overview
 -------------
-The ECMAScript 5 Spec gives an excellent overview of the Core language
+The [ECMAScript 5 Spec][ecmascript-5] gives an excellent overview of the core
+language:

 > ECMAScript is object-based: basic language and host facilities are provided by
 > objects, and an ECMAScript program is a cluster of communicating objects.
 An